 However, one downside of having your back to the shower is that it can be more difficult to evenly soap your body.
 You might have to move around a bit to make sure you are properly soaping up and rinsing, which can be challenging if you have limited mobility.

 Additionally, you won't be able to see the water that you are using to clean yourself.
 This might end up in you wasting more water.
 Moreover, you won't be able to see the condition of your shower head and whether the running water has any visibly odd contaminants in it.

 A Luxurious Showering Experience with StoneStream Always, No Matter Which Way!

 No matter which way you face in the shower, StoneStream shower heads are guaranteed to elevate your showering experience.

 Our eco-friendly shower heads increase the water flow velocity by 200%, and also use less water than traditional shower heads.
-(Side note: If you want to explore some ways to save water in the shower, check out this article.)
+(Side note: Here's a useful article that explores some ways to save water in the shower).